gsidhu13/100DaysOfCloud/Journey/010/Readme.md

 ### **Real work**

-**1. Create IAM policies that grant permissions to access billing information/data**
+1. **Create IAM policies that grant permissions to access billing information/data**

     - Sign in with adminstrator account, open IAM dashboard
     - in the left/navigation pane, choose polices and then choose create *BillingFull* policy